malfter/ansible-role-fstab_mounts/README.md

 ```

 This is the minimal configuration necessary in order to use this role, and here
 all the individual variables needs to be explicitly set.
-The mounts defined here
-are also placed in the top of the `fstab` file, in order to be mounted first.

 > If your `fstab` file is located somewhere else you can also define the
   `mounts_fstab_path` variable to point to the correct location.
 Look in the